Reconstruction era: Constitutional amendments

 Three constitutional amendments, known as the Reconstruction amendments, were adopted.
 The Thirteenth Amendment abolishing slavery was ratified in 1865.
 The Fourteenth Amendment was proposed in 1866 and ratified in 1868, guaranteeing United States citizenship to all persons born or naturalized in the United States and granting them federal civil rights.
-The Fifteenth Amendment, proposed in late February 1869, and passed in early February 1870, decreed that the right to vote could not be denied because of "race, color, or previous condition of servitude".
+The Fifteenth Amendment, proposed in 1869 and passed in 1870, decrees that the right to vote could not be denied because of "race, color, or previous condition of servitude".
 Left unaffected was that states would still determine voter registration and electoral laws.
 The amendments were directed at ending slavery and providing full citizenship to freedmen.
 Many northern congressmen believed that providing Black men with the right to vote would be the most rapid means of political education and training.
 Some viewed it as a panacea to resolve freedman's strife while relieving northerners of their responsibility of defending them.

-Many Blacks took an active part in voting and political life, and rapidly continued to build churches and community organizations.
-Following Reconstruction, White Democrats and insurgent groups used force to regain power in the state legislatures, and pass laws that effectively disenfranchised most Blacks and many poor Whites in the South.
+Many Blacks took an active part in voting and political life, and built churches and community organizations.
+Following Reconstruction, White Democrats and insurgent groups used force to regain power in the state legislatures and pass laws that effectively disenfranchised most Blacks and many poor Whites in the South.
 From 1890 to 1910, Southern states passed new state constitutions that completed the disenfranchisement of Blacks.
 U.S. Supreme Court rulings on these provisions upheld many of these new Southern state constitutions and laws, and most Blacks were prevented from voting in the South until the 1960s.
 Full federal enforcement of the Fourteenth and Fifteenth Amendments did not reoccur until after passage of legislation in the mid-1960s as a result of the civil rights movement.

 Statutes

 The Reconstruction Acts, as originally passed, were initially called "An act to provide for the more efficient Government of the Rebel States".
 The legislation was enacted by the 39th Congress, on March 2, 1867.
-It was vetoed by President Johnson, and the veto then overridden by a two-thirds majority, in both the House and the Senate, the same day.
+It was vetoed by Johnson, and the veto was overridden by a two-thirds majority in both the House and the Senate the same day.
 Congress also clarified the scope of the federal writ of habeas corpus, to allow federal courts to vacate unlawful state court convictions or sentences, in 1867.